 Downtown Omaha has plenty of other options besides the bars, music clubs, and music.
 There are escape rooms like House of Conundrum and The Escape Omaha.
 There are even a couple of axe-throwing venues: Flying Timbers Axe Throwing and Craft Axe Throwing.
 You can have some coffee and pay retro Nintendo games at CTRL Coffee & Cereal Bar (though they stay open late only on certain weekdays).
 Watch a new release independent film or if you’re lucky, a classic, at Film Streams at Ruth Sokolof Theater.

 One of Omaha’s newest downtown attractions to open is The Fat Putter, an indoor miniature golf course and lounge.
 It’s open to all ages during the day but from 6 p.m. to close it’s all 21+ only.

 Enjoying an evening at Omaha’s outdoor attractions

-Starting in the summer of 2023, there will be quite a bit more things to do outdoors in downtown Omaha.
-The next phase of the Omaha Riverfront is set to open, including the revamped Lewis & Clark Landing which is supposed to have a playground and sand volleyball courts, among other new additions.
+Starting in late summer of 2023, there will be quite a bit more things to do outdoors in downtown Omaha.
+The next phase of the Omaha Riverfront is set to open in mid-August, including the revamped Lewis & Clark Landing which is supposed to have a playground and sand volleyball courts, among other new additions.
 Nearby, Heartland of America Park is set to reopen and that should have a skating ribbon for in-line skating when it’s warm, and ice skating when it’s cold.